 2. Install the screws on both sides

-3. Install one side of SATA cable to HDD and the other end on the motherboard
+3. Install one side of the SATA cable to HDD and the other end on the motherboard

 5. Difference between SATA power connector and IDE power connector